BWeng20/javaFSM/src/main/java/com/bw/fsm/expression_engine/README.md

 | indexOf   | Two arguments of type Data::String.                                                                                                                                                                | Data::Integer | Get the index of the second string inside the first one.
 Returns -1, if the string was not found.   |
 | toString  | One argument of any type except Data::Error                                                                                                                                                        | Data::String  | Calculates the textual representation of the argument.                                              |
 | In        | One argument of type Data::String.                                                                                                                                                                 | Data::Boolean | Implements SCXML "In" function.
 Returns _true_, if the given state is in the current configuration. |

+### Error Handling

+The data itself can handle errors as values (see `Data.Error`).
+The expression language doesn't handle these types, it handles all errors during parsing or execution via exceptions (see `ExpressionException`).
+If you try to process a Data.Error value via expression language, it will fail with an exception.

 ### Control Structures